 Skip to content

-- Originality is overrated.
+- Lemire’s creativity rule: Originality is overrated.
 It is often believed that an idea is only worth pursuing if it is original.
 Why do something that others have already attempted?
 Though it is true that you should not enter a crowded market, Google was not the first nor the last search engine.
 Apple did not produce the first personal computer, nor even the first smart phone.
+Amazon was not the first online store.
 Originality of its own sake is probably overrated.

-- Never benchmark on a laptop.
+- Lemire’s benchmarking rule: Never benchmark on a laptop.
 Most programmers use laptops.
-Laptops are designed with a limited thermal envelope which means that they frequently throttle the processor, making it harder to run accurate benchmarks.
-It is also a broader concept: you should not evaluate an idea in a constrained setup and make broad claims about it.
+Laptops are designed with a limited thermal envelope which means that they may frequently switch to lower-power modes, making it harder to run accurate benchmarks.
+It is also a broader concept: accurate measurements are difficult to achieve.
+You need much effort to get good measures.
+Experiments are difficult (but important).